anabrid/TeensyLogger/README.md

 ## Firmware
 The firmware for the TeensyLogger is written in C++ using the Teensyduino IDE and can be found here: [Firmware](TeensyLogger)

+The firmware can be used either manually by connecting a terminal application to the USB port of the TeensyLogger or by using the Perl module TeensyLogger.pm described below.

+The following commands are implemented in the firmware:

+- ?: Print help.
+- arm: Arm the TeensyLogger for data sampling which will commence either when an external trigger signal is fed to the TeensyLogger or if the start command (see below) is issued.